SkylineCommunications/dataminer-docs-connectors/connector/doc/Sencore_Impulse_300D_Decoder.md

 - **Set community string**: The community string used when setting values on the device (default: *private*).

 ### Initialization (Range 1.0.0.x)

-You need to specify a username and password on the **Authentication** page of the element.
+On the **Authentication** page of the element, specify a username and password.

 ### Web Interface